opencv/opencv/modules/gpu/doc/image_filtering.rst

     filter.release();

 ``FilterEngine_GPU`` can process a rectangular sub-region of an image.
-By default, if ``roi == Rect(0,0,-1,-1)`` , ``FilterEngine_GPU`` processes the inner region of an image ( ``Rect(anchor.x, anchor.y, src_size.width - ksize.width, src_size.height - ksize.height)`` ) because some filters do not check whether indices are outside the image for better perfomance.
+By default, if ``roi == Rect(0,0,-1,-1)`` , ``FilterEngine_GPU`` processes the inner region of an image ( ``Rect(anchor.x, anchor.y, src_size.width - ksize.width, src_size.height - ksize.height)`` ) because some filters do not check whether indices are outside the image for better performance.
 See below to understand which filters support processing the whole image and which do not and identify image type limitations.

 .. note:: The GPU filters do not support the in-place mode.